 What began as a verification and validation exercise for the FISPACT-II code quickly became a study into the discrepancies caused by rotating nuclear data libraries.
-While the Pandemonium problem was well known and more than 100 nuclides have been the subject of improved measurements, it is clear that varying evaluation quality and progress in TAGS data adoption has resulted in decay libraries with non-trivial differences.
+While the Pandemonium issue is being addressed and more than 100 nuclides have been the subject of improved measurements, the response from the radioactive decay evaluation community has also kept pace, with numerous new evaluations adopting the best available data and harmonizing simulation results with spectroscopic decay heat measurements.

-By digging just a bit further in one of the following directions, relatively tremendous discrepancies can be found:
+By digging just a bit further in one of the following directions, relatively significant differences can be found:

-• More cooling times (particularly less than 100s)

-- Nuclides underneath the top 70% of the total - Incident-neutron energies other than 0.0253 eV or 400 keV - Any fissiles other than 235 U or 239 Pu
+- More cooling times (particularly less than 100s) - Nuclides underneath the top 70% of the total - Incident-neutron energies other than 0.0253 eV or 400 keV - $\bullet\,$ Any fissiles other than $^{235}{\rm U}$ or $^{239}{\rm Pu}$

 The validation of the decay heat predictions has been demonstrated at least at the level set by other inventory codes, but the verification of the methods is best shown by the ability to rigorously interrogate the decay and fission yield files, find errors and feed back the results for data improvement.
-The supplements to this report [40, 41] probe all of the major fissiles and minor actinides with the same approach as in Section 6.
+The supplements to this report [43, 44] probe all of the major fissiles and minor actinides with the same approach as in Section 6.